nmng108/SySeVR/SySeVR_docker/Readme.md

 "-v source:target" : create anonymous volume, map source code and data folders to container's project directory.

+"-gpus all" option is available only for machines that exist external graphic cards.

 After entering the container, the folders of Joern and neo4j software required by sysevr are under the path of / home/sysevr.

 Other required dependencies have been installed and configured.

-Then open container's shell and run the following commands:
+## 3) Then open container's shell and run the following commands: (Done, ignore this step)

 ```bash
 rm -rf /usr/local/lib/python3.5/dist-packages/certifi